 This is intended for NAS drives or similar devices and if you run into problems with Multi-User mode.

-Note: The following steps are technical in nature, if you are not comfortable doing it on your own, please reach out to a qualified computer professional or IT person.
+Important: The following steps are technical in nature, if you're not comfortable doing it on your own, please reach out to a qualified computer professional or IT person.

 On each workstation, you will need to perform the following steps.
 You do not need to edit anything on the server or NAS drive for these steps, just the workstations that are getting H-series errors.